invoiceninja/invoiceninja.github.io/source/en/templates.md

 <div id="shipping-address"></div>
 ```

-There will populate using the data stored in Settings > Invoice Designs for each block.
+These will populate using the data stored in Settings > Invoice Designs for each block.

 ## Data Access